dscape/rewrite/README.md

 * Make singular resources map to plural controllers
 * Nested Resources
 * Namespaces & Scopes, e.g. /admin/user/1/edit
-* Redirect-to is not supported as it requires a `dispatcher.xqy`.
-See sample application for an example of a working redirect-to.

 ### Known Limitations

 In this section we have the know limitations excluding the features that are not supported.
-To better understand what is supported refer to the Supported Features section
+To better understand what is supported refer to the Supported Features section.

 * Special handlers like :id and :database are passed as normal parameters.
 This means your if your user/form provides an id as well you will have two :ids, one for the request and another for what comes from the post.
 The first one is always the special :id and the subsequent ones are whatever the user gave you.
 Need to write this up a little better